Sleepdealr/jlc_discord_bot/README.md

 ## Useful commands and utilities
 As and IDE I highly recommend IntelliJ and/or CLion, with the Rust plugin of course

-To test JLC's API I've been using [Postman](https://www.postman.com/) which is an amazing utility
+To test JLC's API I've been using [Postman](https://www.postman.com/)